RISCV-on-Microsemi-FPGA/SoftConsole/ExampleWorkspace/riscv-liteos-port/README.md

         LOS_INSPECT_DMEM

 ### How to run the LiteOS RISC-V port:
-Open SoftConsole IDE
-Import the project riscv-liteos-port into SoftConsole.
+Open SoftConsole IDE and import the project riscv-liteos-port into SoftConsole.
-Buld the project and DownLoad the from SoftConsole to M2S150-Advanced-Dev-Kit using FlashPro Debugger.
+Buld the project and DownLoad it from SoftConsole to M2S150-Advanced-Dev-Kit using FlashPro Debugger.

 The riscv-liteos-port is a self contained project where only those LiteOS components which are related to RISC-V port are part of the project.